Subaqueous fan

-A subaqueous fan is a fan-shaped deposit formed beneath water (similar to deltas or terrestrial alluvial fans), and are commonly related to glaciers and crater lakes.
+A subaqueous fan is a fan-shaped deposit formed beneath water (similar to deltas or terrestrial alluvial fans), that is commonly related to glaciers and crater lakes.

 Subaqueous fan deposits are generally described as coarse to fine gravel and/or sand, with variable texture and sorting.

-Underflows (meltwater denser than lake water) tends to produce subaqueous fans with channels and levees.
+Underflows (meltwater denser than lake water) tend to produce subaqueous fans with channels and levees.
 Subaqueous fans can be formed by the influence of glacier movement and by underwater currents typically found at a river delta.
 The sediment size and composition that makes up the subaqueous fan is dependent on the type of rock that the water flow or glacial ice sheet moves over.
 Sedimentary structures found in subaqueous fans are heavily dependent on the strength of the water flow.

-Glacial Formation of the Subaqueous Fan
+Glacial formation of the subaqueous fan

-Background on Glacial Deposition
+Background on glacial deposition

 Ice is a more efficient agent of erosion compared to wind and water.
 Glaciers can carry a heavy load of sediment to the ice front of the glacier.
 At the ice front, as the glacier melts, sediment is deposited.
 As the glacier moves through a landscape, it begins to form a U-shaped valley which is characteristic of a glacier.
 These valleys are wide and flat allowing for the opportunity for sediment to be displaced far from the ice front.
 The sediments that are directly deposited from melting ice of the glacier is both unsorted and unstratified.
 These sediments are also known as till and it can be composed of variable sized rock fragments ranging from fine grains up to boulders called erratic.
 The wide range of particle size is the characteristic that differentiates ice deposited glacial sediment from water deposited glacial sediment.